 - Community diversity by respecting and embracing differences.

 The South Asia liaison officer provides a vital link between police and South Asian communities with the goal of enhancing communication.
 The officer also meets with community members to learn more about their religion, customs and culture.
 The South Asia liaison officer actively participates in cultural events and celebrations.

-Contact the South Asia community liaison, by phone at 403-428-8156, or by email.
+Email the liaison for the South Asia community or contact by phone at 403-428-8154.

 Email the co-chairs of the South Asia Police Advisory Board: